fresh00x/prompt-engineering-patterns-for-production-ai-syst/README.md

 # prompt-engineering-patterns-for-production-ai-systems

-This research paper presents a comprehensive analysis of prompt engineering patterns that can be utilized to optimize the performance of production AI systems.
-It provides actionable insights and prac
+This comprehensive research paper explores the field of prompt engineering, a crucial aspect of developing production AI systems.
+We examine the current state of prompt engineering, its challenges, an

 ## Dataset Info